-The aftermath of the serial killer who hunted on gay hook-up apps
+The serial killer who hunted on gay hook-up apps

 In 2016, East London resident Stephen Port was sentenced to life imprisonment following his conviction for murdering four young men.
 The murders were committed between June 2015 and September 2015.